guillaumemoreau/db-course/01_intro.md

 ## Example

 > A rental store has several device types for rent.
-Devices as well
+Devices as well as
 > their type are designated by a number and have a label.
 Every device type
 > has a rental rate.
 Devices may be rented by customers, identified by a number
 > and whose name and address are known.
 A customer may rent several devices.